Chemicals and pesticides

 B. Classification, packaging and labelling

-Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP) was introduced to align the EU system to the UN Global Harmonised System (GHS) and to enhance the level of protection of human health and the environment.
+Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (the CLP Regulation) was introduced to align the EU system with the UN Globally Harmonised System (GHS) and to enhance the level of protection of human health and the environment.
 The earlier directives on dangerous substances and preparations were repealed in June 2015.

 C. Export and import of dangerous substances